15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 Or for a special occasion, reserve the Chef’s Table, where you’re treated to a bespoke menu at a private table.
 We were seated by the beach, with tea candles and lamps surrounding our table for two – very romantic!

-What we love most about the Shangri-La Hambantota
+What we especially like about about the Shangri-La Hambantota

-Attentive pool butlers bring drinks and fluff up cushions on your lounge chair while you relax by the pool.
+Attentive pool butlers bring drinks and fluff your cushions as you lounge by the pool.
+Relaxing in the hanging birdcage chairs is equally blissful.

-Also be sure to sign up for the complimentary guided bicycle ride through a quiet Sri Lankan village, with its own Buddhist temple, to a dramatic cliff overlooking the sea.
+We also enjoyed the hotel’s complimentary guided bike ride through a quiet Sri Lankan village, past a Buddhist temple, to a dramatic cliff overlooking the sea.

 Take note